-Though outwardly seemingly unremarkable, the village of Khushpur is sometimes jokingly described as “Pakistan’s Vatican.”
-It can be seen as the heart of the Catholic Church in Pakistan, given that this one Catholic parish 2 bishops, over 35 priests, more than 100 religious Sisters and a considerable number of religious Brothers have emerged.
-Also in Khushpur is the National Formation Center for Catechists, where catechists from all over the country receive their training.
+Though seemingly unremarkable, the village of Khushpur is sometimes described as Pakistan’s Vatican.
+It is the heart of the Catholic Church in Pakistan: this one parish has produced two bishops, over 35 priests, and hundreds of brothers and sisters.
+The National Formation Center for Catechists is also in Khushpur; catechists from all over the country are trained there.

 Aid to the Church in Need commits to invest your funds where they will have the greatest impact for the Church that we serve.
 Funds donated to Aid to the Church in Need’s projects will be used towards the greatest need in our programs to help keep the Faith alive.